Directed polymers and the quantum Toda lattice

-There is also a Mellin-Barnes type integral formula for $\psi_\l$ due to Kharchev and Lebedev~\cite{kl,kl1,kl2} (see also~\cite{is}).
+There is also a Mellin--Barnes type integral formula for $\psi_\lambda $ due to Kharchev and Lebedev \cite{kl,kl1,kl2} (see also \cite{is}).
 This is a kind of dual of the above integral representation and has a similar recursive structure.
-For $N\ge 2$ and $z\in\R$, define a kernel on $\C^N\times\C^{N-1}$ by
+For $N\ge2$ and $z\in\R$, define a kernel on $\C^N\times\C^{N-1}$ by

-Then,
+Then

-where the integral is along vertical lines with $\Re\g_i<\Re\l_j$ for all $i,j$.
-This construction also has a representation-theoretic interpretation which is described in~\cite{gkl}.
-Gerasimov et al~\cite{glo1} give a clear account of the nature of the duality between the two constructions and, in particular, show how this duality yields the following identity: for $\lambda,\nu\in\C^N$,
+where the integral is along vertical lines with $\Re\gamma _i<\Re \lambda _j$ for all $i,j$.
+This construction also has a representation-theoretic interpretation which is described in \cite{gkl}.
+Gerasimov et al. \cite{glo1} give a clear account of the nature of the duality between the two constructions and, in particular, show how this duality yields the following identity: for $\lambda,\nu\in\C^N$,

-This is closely related to a Whittaker integral identity which was conjectured by Bump~\cite{bump2} and later proved by Stade~\cite[Theorem 1.1]{st2}; there is an extensive literature on similar and related identities, see for example~\cite{bf,ja,st1}.
+This is closely related to a Whittaker integral identity which was conjectured by Bump \cite{bump2} and later proved by Stade \cite{st2}, Theorem 1.1; there is an extensive literature on similar and related identities; see, for example, \cite{bf,ja,st1}.

-When $N=2$, the eigenfunctions $\psi_\l$ are given by
+When $N=2$, the eigenfunctions $\psi_\lambda $ are given by

 where $K_\nu(z)$ is the Macdonald function.
 In this case, the Givental's formula is equivalent to the integral formula